< Terug naar resultaten

 • 1

-The group flight arrives at Colombo's Katunayake Airport and we transfer to our hotel at Dambulla (160km, 4hrs drive).
+The group flight arrives at Colombo's Katunayake Airport and we transfer to our hotel at Dambulla (100mi/160km, four hours' drive).
 Those not flying with the group can meet us at the hotel or the airport in time for the transfer.
-Please be aware if you are meeting the group at the airport for a transfer you might need to purchase a ticket outside to enter the arrivals hall.
-Pelwehera Village Resort or similar
+Please be aware, if you are meeting the group at the airport for a transfer you might need to purchase a ticket outside to enter the arrivals hall.
+We make our way to the hotel in Dambulla (100mi/160km, four hours’ drive).
+Accommodation: Pelwehera Village Resort (or similar)

 • 2